styczynski/waccgl/README.md

 The library contains few examples.
 You can see them to figure out how to use WACCGL.

+ * basic.cpp - basic usage
+ * demo.cpp - demo of some components
+ * manual-drawing.cpp - some manual buffer manipulation code
+ * mouse.cpp - simple mouse support
+ * no-buffer-cleaning.cpp - you don't have to clean up this mess
+ * scene-animations.cpp - some simple transitions
+ * windows.cpp - how about an iternal window?

 ## Support for other OSes
 All the library depends on `./include/console.h`.
 If you want to port this library to linux just rewrite the `console.h` code.